Achievable logoAchievable logo

 Public communications

-Any communications offered to the public or its customers must clearly state broker-dealer services are provided by the broker-dealer (not the financial institution).
-Advertisements and sales literature that announce the location of the financial institution where the broker-dealer operates must also include the not-not-may disclosure mentioned above.
+Communications to the public (including communications to the financial institution’s customers) must clearly state that broker-dealer services are provided by the broker-dealer, not the financial institution.
+Advertisements and sales literature that announce the location of the financial institution where the broker-dealer operates must also include the not-not-may disclosure.

-Not all communications are required to abide by these rules.
+Not all communications must follow these requirements.
 In particular:

 • Radio broadcasts of 30 seconds or less